aamaliaa/sudoku/README.md

 * [Nib](http://tj.github.io/nib/) - automatic CSS prefixes for browser support

 ## TODO
-* rather than using hard-coded game and solution boards, create a generator/solver that randomly generates a solved sudoku game solution by using a [backtracking algorithm](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking)
+* create a generator/solver that randomly generates a solved sudoku game solution by using a [backtracking algorithm](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking) to replace hard-coded data
   * this would allow users to play different game boards
 * add UI tests
 * experiment with different UI patterns for input for mobile that won't take up as much space on the screen as the native keyboard